r-tran/gatsby-pythons-and-penguins/content/blog/about/index.md

 ![Picture of Ray in Zion National Park](./profile.jpg)

 ## What is Pythons and Penguins?
-Pythons and Penguins is a blog where I can share everything that I've been learning about distributed systems, Python programming, Linux, and general software engineering.
+Pythons and Penguins is a blog to share everything that I've been learning about systems, software engineering, computer science fundamentals, and tech culture.

-As I've recently switched over to DevOps from traditional software app development, I have a lot to learn.
-I believe that teaching is the one of the best ways to reinforce knowledge, and I hope that my blog provides value for anyone who is starting out or interested in DevOps.
+I believe that teaching is the one of the best ways to reinforce my own knowledge, and I hope that this blog provides value for anyone who is starting out or interested in DevOps.

 Here's to building cool things--happy coding!